sferna10/Professional_README_generator/README.md

 ## Questions

-If you have any questions about the reportError. open an issue or contact me  directly at sferna10@email.cpcc.edu.
+If you have any questions about the reportError. open an issue or contant me  directly at sfernaq0@email.cpcc.edu.
 You can find more of my work at [sferna10](https://github.com/sferna10/).